 ENVIRONMENT

--- Makaha Surfing Beach: replacement shower
+ENVIRONMENT-- Makaha Surfing Beach: replacement shower

 -- Solar Energy: increased incentives to participate in the net energy metering program, which allows residential and small commercial customers to sell back excess energy earned through solar power to HECO